 Planisware decision makers have not placed priority on product changes or evolution requests that are not customer facing.
 For example, in Pro Web, control-A highlights visible lines for copying, but in my experience, only 300 or so lines actually copy in one operation.
 This fragmentation is supposedly ample for developers.Waiting for Planisware resolution--copying like the Pro tool in prior versions--may take many years, if ever.

 L2 features have grown during V6 releases, yet some longstanding legacy (L1) features, such as update and deletion macros, are not available apart from Web Pro.
-This may change in future Planisware releases.
+Future Planisware releases may "restore" macro functionality.